masternerdguy/causality/readme.md

 * Negative numbers may be used to give cells "extra life".
 * "Barriers" may be created by initializing a cell with an initial signal counter value at or above the length of the matrix.
 This can be used to create causally disconnected regions within your program that are unreachable.
 * Similarly, an initial signal counter value just below the threshold may be used to execute certain regions "only once".

+# License
+`causality` is available under the standard `MIT` license!
+You could use it as the under-the-hood engine for your next app, don't let your dreams be dreams :)

+# Troubleshooting Guide
+Simply open a new `Dyalog APL` session and input the following:

+    text ← 'Like Alien: Resurrection but with a green-cheeked conure' 25 25 ⍴ text

+You should see the output below:

+    text ← 'Like Alien: Resurrection but with a green-cheeked conure' 25 25 ⍴ text
+    Like Alien: Resurrection
+    but with a green-cheeked
+    conureLike Alien: Resurre
+    ction but with a green-ch
+    eeked conureLike Alien: R
+    esurrection but with a gr
+    een-cheeked conureLike Al
+    ien: Resurrection but wit
+    h a green-cheeked conureL
+    ike Alien: Resurrection b
+    ut with a green-cheeked c
+    onureLike Alien: Resurrec
+    tion but with a green-che
+    eked conureLike Alien: Re
+    surrection but with a gre
+    en-cheeked conureLike Ali
+    en: Resurrection but with
+    a green-cheeked conureLi
+    ke Alien: Resurrection bu
+    t with a green-cheeked co
+    nureLike Alien: Resurrect
+    ion but with a green-chee
+    ked conureLike Alien: Res
+    urrection but with a gree
+    n-cheeked conureLike Alie